 Address: 5905 Wilshire Blvd, Los Angeles, CA 90036

 The Los Angeles County Museum of Art is much more than just an art museum.
-It’s a place where kids can explore their own creative side.
-It’s also considered the best art museum for kids in the area.
+Here, kids explore their own creative side which is why it’s considered the best art museum for kids in the area.

 While you’re there, check out the Boone Children’s Gallery for hands-on activities or the Sculpture Garden for the opportunity to climb and explore outdoors.

 On Fridays in the spring, summer, and fall, head to LACMA for live outdoor Jazz performances.
-Bring your own picnic, let the kids run around, and enjoy live music on the grounds.
-This is a free event.
-Performances run Fridays from 6 p.m. to 8 p.m. through the end of November.
+Bring your own picnic, let the kids run around, and enjoy free live music on the grounds.
+Performances typically run Fridays from 6 p.m. to 8 p.m. through the end of November.
 Jazz at LACMA is popular, so arrive early to find a good spot.

 Pro tip: LACMA is adjacent to the La Brea Tar Pits so you can easily enjoy both in the same day.